 Like in the broader print industry, digital technologies have made massive inroads into the in-plant community.
 Runs have gotten short enough that it just doesn’t make sense to fire up an offset press — at least not most of the time.

 Print & Mail Services at the University of Nebraska - Lincoln (UNL) is one of a handful of in-plants that breaks that trend.
-Director Mike Chaplin notes that more than 80% of the work his team produces is done on an offset press.
+Director Mike Chaplin notes that about 50% of the work his team produces is done on an offset press.
 The shop has four offset presses in use: a six-color, 28x40" Manroland 706 PLV HiPrint perfector press with an aqueous coater; a six-color, 23x29" Manroland 300; a 12x18" Heidelberg Quickmaster; and a two-color, 10x15" Halm for envelopes.

 “We primarily produce marketing, recruiting, and event promotional materials using offset printing, including items like postcards, newsletters, and magazines,” says Chaplin.
 “Most of what we do requires high quality to represent the university’s brand in a positive way.”